History of Everton F.C.: Rafael Benitez, Frank Lampard, Sean Dyche, Return of David Moyes (2021–present)

-Rafael Benitez was hired in June 2021, becoming the second manager to lead both Merseyside clubs.
-A strong first two months in charge had the club in fourth place in early October, but Everton slipped down the table and was hovering just outside the relegation places by the new year.
-Benitez was sacked after a January 15 loss at Norwich.
-Ferguson was in charge for one match as interim manager, before Frank Lampard was hired on 31 January.
-Everton was involved in a four-team relegation fight for the remainder of the season, and despite dipping into 18th place following an April loss at Burnley, home wins over Manchester United and Chelsea narrowly kept them above the relegation places.
+Rafael Benitez was hired in June 2021, becoming the second manager to manage both Merseyside clubs.
+A strong first two months in charge had the club in 4th place by early October, but Everton slipped down the table and were hovering just outside the relegation places by the new year.
+Benitez was sacked after a 2–1 loss at Carrow Road against Norwich on 15 January.
+Duncan Ferguson was in charge for one game as interim manager, before Frank Lampard was hired on 31 January.
+Everton were involved in a 4-team relegation fight for the remainder of the season and despite dipping into 18th place following an April loss at Burnley, 1–0 wins over Manchester United and Chelsea narrowly kept them above the relegation places.
 On 19 May, a late winner from Dominic Calvert-Lewin at home against Crystal Palace ensured a 3–2 win and survival.

-A run of eight losses in nine matches around the World Cup break the following season was enough for Moshiri to sack Lampard on 23 January, and former Burnley manager Sean Dyche took over a week later.
+A run of 8 losses in 9 games around the World Cup break the following season was enough for Moshiri to sack Lampard on 23 January and former Burnley manager Sean Dyche took over a week later.
 He would eventually guide them to safety, surviving a relegation fight against Leicester and Leeds with a narrow 1–0 home win over Bournemouth on the final day, courtesy of a lone goal from Abdoulaye Doucouré.

-When Everton were given a 10 point deduction in November of the same year (which was later reduced to 8) Dyche grabbed 4 consecutive wins to bring Everton out of the relegation zone, which included consecutive home wins, over Newcastle and Chelsea.
+When Everton were given a 10 point deduction in November of the same year (which was later reduced to 8) Dyche grabbed 4 consecutive wins to bring Everton out of the relegation zone, which included consecutive home wins over Newcastle and Chelsea.
 A strong run of form towards the end of the season, which included Everton's first home victory against rivals Liverpool at Goodison Park since October 2010 ensured survival.
 Everton finished the season in 15th place.

-After Everton only won 3 league games after the first half of the following season, Dyche was sacked on 9 January 2025 with the club only one point above the relegation zone.
-Leighton Baines and team captain Séamus Coleman were in charge for one game, a 2–0 FA Cup third round win over Peterborough United before David Moyes returned as manager two days later on 11 January 2025.
+After Everton only won 3 league games during the first half the following season, Dyche was sacked on 9 January 2025 with the club only one point above the relegation zone.
+Leighton Baines and team captain Séamus Coleman were in charge for one game, a 2–0 FA Cup third round win over Peterborough United before David Moyes returned as manager 2 days later on 11 January 2025, signing a 2 and a half-year contract.